troopjs/todomvc.troopjs.com/README.md

 └── test
 ```

 As you and see all application sources are contained in a top `src` folder.
 The reason for this is that we want to keep _application_ resources separated from _test_ and _build_ resources.
-So to that effect, the `test` folder contains test related resources and the `build` folder contains build related resources.
+So to that effect, the `test` folder contains test related resources and the `build` folder contains build output.

-Inside the `js` and `build` folder there's a folder called `lib`.
+Inside the `js` folder there's a folder called `lib`.
 This is where external libraries should be stored.
 External libraries should be [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) compliant.

 > TroopJS makes use of git submodules to manage external libraries.
 Many of these libraries are not AMD compliant and some of them have platform or tool dependent build systems that would make the build of a TroopJS application prohibitively difficult.
 To solve this we've created clones of these libraries and committed AMD patches and build output to our clones.
 This way we can submodule our clones while still tracking upstream changes.